mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 # STRUCTURAL MRI EXPLORATION

-My lab's focus is a PET radiotracer that shows great promise in quantifying brain acetylcholine.
+My lab's focus is a PET radiotracer that shows great promise in quantifying brain cholinergic systems.
 We are interested in applying this technique for imaging neurodegenerative conditions.

 As of yet, my lab has used statistical parametric mapping as the main analysis.